Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/british-gas-sentiment-analysis/README.md

 announcements and how that reflected on the company, supported by written insights along with visual and qualitative elements.

 ## Details
+_This a sentiment/content analysis.
+Do not expect heavy tech stack in this case study._
 - Started from a Raw Data set of articles, then used Power Query to build an "Articles" table, removing 2 duplicate-link articles from the original dataset.
 - Selected a sample of 20 articles (out of 41 on-topic articles in the full dataset) for close reading, logged in "Articles Read" with Publication, Date, Author, Headline, Type, Reach, Article_ID, and per-article scoring on 5 key messages plus overall Sentiment.